gipi/low-level/docs/security.md

 In some cases it's important to make the space containing certain variables big enough to not be guessed in human time.

+The most used tool is [john the ripper](http://www.openwall.com/john/): on a Linux system is possible to edit the ``src/Makefile`` and compile it with

+    $ make -C src  -f Makefile linux-x86-64-native

-The most used tool is [john the ripper](http://www.openwall.com/john/); it possibile to generate a mangled list of word starting from a pristine one with the following command:
+One usage is toto generate a mangled list of word starting from a pristine one with the following command:

     $ ./run/john --wordlist=wordlist.txt --stdout --rules > expanded-word-list.txt